mj1618/stepwise-migrations/README.md

-  --ssl true/false           Whether to use SSL for the connection (default: false) --napply                   Number of up migrations to apply (default: all) --nundo                    Number of undo migrations to apply (default: 1) --filename                 The filename to get the script for (default: last applied migration)
+  --ssl true/false           Whether to use SSL for the connection (default: false) --napply                   Number of up migrations to apply (default: all) --nundo                    Number of undo migrations to apply (default: 1) --filename                 (get-applied-script) The filename to get the script for (default: last applied migration) --filename                 (baseline) The filename to baseline (default: last unapplied versioned migration)

 Example:
   npx stepwise-migrations migrate \